To the Members of

 Meaning of Internal Financial Controls over Financial Reporting

 A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles.
 A company's internal financial control over financialreporting includes those policies and procedures that

 Inherent Limitations of Internal Financial Controls over Financial Reporting withReference to these Financial Statements.

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-In our opinion to the best of our information and according to explanations gives tous the Company has in all material respects an adequate internal financial controlssystem with reference to financial statement of the company over financial reporting andsuch internal financial controls over financial reporting were operating effectively as atMarch 31 2019 based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India
+In our opinion to the best of our information and according to explanations gives tous the Company has in all material respects an adequate internal financial controlssystem with reference to financial statement of the company over financial reporting andsuch internal financial controls over financial reporting were operating effectively as atMarch 31 2021 based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India.

 | ||Chartered Accountants |

 |Place: Indore ||Partner |